-Dacher is the author of The Power Paradox, as well as the bestseller Born to Be Good: The Science of a Meaningful Life and The Compassionate Instinct.
+Dacher is the author of the forthcoming book The Power Paradox (Penguin, May 2016), as well as the bestseller Born to Be Good: The Science of a Meaningful Life and The Compassionate Instinct.
 He has published over 190 scientific articles, including seminal works on the psychology of awe (Keltner & Haidt, 2003) and is the co-author of two textbooks.
 He has written for the New York Times Magazine, London Times, and Utne Reader, and his research has been covered in TIME, Newsweek, the Wall Street Journal, the New York Times, CNN, NPR, and the BBC as well as many other outlets.

-In addition to his university work and research, Dacher Keltner has collaborated on projects at Facebook and Google.
-Most recently, Keltner was the scientific consultant for Pixar's highly acclaimed film Inside Out, for which he helped revise the story emphasizing the neuropsychological findings that human emotions are mirrored in interpersonal relationships and can be significantly moderated by them.
+Dacher has collaborated on projects at Facebook and Google, and served as a scientific consultant for Pixar's film Inside Out.
+He is featured in Tom Shadyac's documentary I Am.
 He has twice presented his research to His Holiness the Dalai Lama as part of a continuing dialogue between the Dalai Lama and scientists.
-He has received outstanding teacher and research mentor awards from UC Berkeley, and he has seen 20 of his PhD students and post-doctoral fellows become professors.
+Dacher has received outstanding teacher and research mentor awards from UC Berkeley, and seen 20 of his PhD students and post-doctoral fellows become professors.